jakehatesdyl/python-intro/README.md

 # python-intro
-This is an example python project
+This is a python program that asks the user for their age, name, gender and amount of eyes.
+It uses user defined functions, asks for inputs, uses while loops and catches exceptions.